The World's Classiest and Most Elegant Fighter, the Spitfire

 Thus, at the time of the Battle of Britain, the Spitfire was still in relatively short supply.
 The load during that battle instead was carried by the Hawker Hurricane.
 However, the Germans knew the value of the Spitfire, as its performance clearly was superior to the slower Hurricane despite being in short supply.

 The Spitfire was revised straight through the end of the war and beyond.
 The final version, the Mark 24, came out in 1946.
-Spitfires served with the RAF until June 1957, but remained useful for testing purposes long afterwards.
+Spitfires served with the RAF until June 1957 but remained useful for testing purposes long afterward.
 Several dozen other countries used the aircraft and used them for decades afterward.
-There are over 50 Spitfires that remain in flying condition to this day, with numerous others on static display in museums around the world.
+There are over 50 Spitfires that remain in a flying condition to this day, with numerous others on static display in museums around the world.

 |Spitfires with Red Air Force markings being prepared for shipment to Russia.|

 What Happened to Older Versions?As Supermarine Spitfires were updated, the older models had to go somewhere.
 They were not scrapped, at least during World War II, but there was no single place to put them.
 It depended upon the circumstances.
 Front-line fighter squadrons typically got the newest versions of Supermarine Spitfires, which were in constant competition with the Bf-109 and FW-190 in terms of performance characteristics.

 An underappreciated fact of World War II is that it wasn’t usually a shortage of planes that was the issue for fighter strength, it was the availability of pilots.
 You gave your top pilots the best chances of survival, so they got the newest planes.
 Except in extreme situations, there always were enough planes to fly, though they weren't necessarily always the best and latest types.

 |RAF fighters from England on the last stage of their journey via Takoradi to Cairo.|